sn8ke01/Cybernomicon/RealWorldBugHunting.md

 ## XML External Entity Injection

+> This attack abuses systems that parse XML input.
+>
-> Allows an attacker to get all up in the business of an application's processing of XML data.
+> It allows an attacker to get all up in the business of an application's processing of XML data.
 It can allow an attacker to view app server filesystems and interact with any backend or external system the application can process.
 >
 > In short, it takes advantage of how the application processes the inclusion of external entities in its input.